salrashid123/confidential_space/README.md

 #### Container image signing and verification

 Confidential Space has no built in capability for [Cryptographic Signing for Containers](https://aws.amazon.com/blogs/containers/cryptographic-signing-for-containers/) or any way to ensure that N parties provided their [signatures against the image](https://blog.sigstore.dev/cosign-image-signatures-77bab238a93/) itself.
+As a side note, a container signature is actually the hash of json formatted file which includes the image manifests digest itself (see [this example](https://gist.github.com/salrashid123/4138d8b6ed5a89f5569e44eecbbb8fda))

 While each collaborator can ensure a specific image hash is exclusively authorized to access their KMS key, there is no direct mechanims that ensures the container was approved and authorized (i.,e signed) by outside parties.